nausheenfatma/basic_ml_flask_docker_tutorial/README.md

 ## Lets focus on the docker related files of interest here

 1. open ```dockerfile``` : This is the script to build docker image
+FROM: A Dockerfile must begin with a FROM instruction.
+The FROM instruction specifies the Parent Image from which you are building.
+In our case we took ubuntu base image.

-The WORKDIR instruction sets the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions that follow it in the Dockerfile
+WORKDIR: The WORKDIR instruction sets the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions that follow it in the Dockerfile.
+There when we call COPY in the later lines, it knows the src path, where to copy from.
+COPY . .
+Means copy everthing in src current folder, to the destinations current path

 Best documentation to undeerstand more options : https://docs.docker.com/engine/reference/